DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 - Finish the mindbreak

 # Explain the change in level design philosophy
-- Given that our apartment level doesn't really reflect the full scope of our gameplay, we had re-evaluate how the rest of game's levels
+- Given that our apartment level doesn't really reflect the full scope of our gameplay, we had re-evaluate how the rest of game's levels are gonna work
--
+- Basically, our game's high concept primarily focuses on fighting enemies with BOTH firearms and powers AND also focuses